 Don’t wait until your thinning hair takes a toll on your confidence.
 Like any condition, the best time to address hair loss is early on.

-Also, medications and holistic treatments like PRP are more effective when performed at the beginning stages of hair loss.
+Also, medications and holistic treatments like non-surgical hair loss treatments are more effective when performed at the beginning stages of hair loss.

 But ultimately, whatever it is, tackling your hair loss problem is likely easier than you think.
-Whether it’s just taking a few extra supplements each day or undergoing the remarkable PRP therapy, a fuller head of hair is waiting in your future!
+Whether it’s just taking a few extra supplements each day or undergoing non-surgical hair restoration treatment, a fuller head of hair is waiting in your future!